-The Panhandle region of the ERCOT grid, depicted in Figure 2.1, is a prime location for wind generation development.
-This development is accompanied by potential export limitations due to the operation of wind resources under weak grid conditions as described in the April 2014 Panhandle Renewable Energy Zone Study Report1.
-As of September 9, 2015, 4,304 MW of wind capacity in the Panhandle satisfy the requirements of ERCOT Planning Guide Section 6.9 (PG 6.9), Addition of Proposed Generation Resources to the Planning Models.
-The total capacity of Panhandle wind resources with a signed interconnection agreement, including 4,304 MW that satisfies PG 6.9, exceeds 7,000 MW.
+The Panhandle area, depicted in Figure 2.1, is a prime location for wind generation development.
+This development is accompanied by potential export limitations due to the operation of wind resources under weak grid conditions as described in the April 2014 Panhandle Renewable Energy Zone Study Report.
+As of September 9, 2015, 4,304 MW of wind capacity in the Panhandle satisfied the requirements of ERCOT Planning Guide Section 6.9 (PG 6.9), Addition of Proposed Generation Resources to the Planning Models.
+The total capacity of Panhandle wind resources with SGIAs, including 4,304 MW that satisfy PG 6.9, exceeds 7,000 MW.